-Use the following procedure to clear Internet Protocol Security (IPsec) system statistics counters and display IPsec statistics on an interface.
+Use the following procedure to clear Internet Protocol Security (IPSec) system statistics counters and view IPSec statistics on an interface.
 The device only clears system statistics counters on system reboot.

-- 1. Log on to the switch to enter User EXEC mode. - 2.
-Display IPsec statistics for the system:
+- 1. To enter User EXEC mode, log on to the switch. - 2.
+View IPSec statistics for the system: